-Welcome to your new Vocaster Two Studio pack.
-The Vocaster Two interface is designed to let you create professional podcasts with the minimum of hassle.
-Content creators of all kinds - vloggers, voiceover artists, streamers, audiobook creators, and more - can use Vocaster Two and the included Vocaster Hub software to record quality audio with your computer, camera or iPad.
+Welcome to your new Vocaster Two audio interface.
+Vocaster Two has been designed to let you create professional podcasts with the minimum of hassle.

+Content creators of all kinds - vloggers, voiceover artists, streamers, audiobook creators, and more - can use Vocaster Two and the included Vocaster Hub software to record quality audio to your computer, camera or iPad.